hexuscraft/hexuscraft-java/SECURITY.md

 Vulnerabilities can be reported via the 'Report a vulnerability' option, or to a developer in our discord server - https://discord.gg/yusJMxrg3e

-If reporting via our discord server, please look for a user with the "Admin" or "Developer" role and they will be able to assist you from there
+If reporting via our discord server, please look for a user with the "Admin" or "Developer" role, and they will be able to assist you from there

 ## A big thank you